Century Aluminum's 9.8% Gross Margin Cracks Under Iran Energy Cost Shock

 What the Data Shows

-"Iran's attacks on Gulf aluminum plants threaten supply crisis — while separately, stocks pressured by economic fallout from Iran war, with energy costs spiking alongside the aluminum rally."
+"Iran's attacks on Gulf aluminum plants threaten supply crisis. while separately, stocks pressured by economic fallout from Iran war, with energy costs spiking alongside the aluminum rally."

-The current bull case ignores that signal.
-The same conflict pushing LME aluminum prices higher is driving the electricity cost increases that already erased four straight quarters of consensus estimates — before this catalyst arrived.
-Aluminum smelting requires 14,000 to 16,000 kWh per metric ton.
-Electricity is not a line item in CENX's income statement.
-It is the income statement.
-Power purchase agreements at Hawesville and Sebree provide partial insulation, but hedged volumes have limits.
+Power purchase agreements at Hawesville and Sebree provide partial insulation, but hedged volumes have limits and contracts roll.
 Electricity costs beyond those contracts hit gross profit directly.
 At $47mn in FCF on $2.5bn in revenue, CENX has no buffer.
-A 200 bps compression in gross margin — plausible if electricity costs rise faster than LME prices — erases roughly $50mn in gross profit.
-That is the entire FCF base.
-Gone.
+A 200 bps compression in gross margin. entirely plausible if electricity costs rise faster than LME prices, which is exactly what the last four quarters demonstrated. erases roughly $50mn in gross profit.
+That's the entire FCF base.
+Not reduced.
+Not pressured.
+Eliminated.
+For anyone holding CENX through this energy price cycle, the math is existential.

 Why This Changes the Calculus